Tree-based Focused Web Crawling with Reinforcement Learning: Experimental Setup

 \subsection{Evaluation Metrics}

-For the evaluation of the crawler, we rely on the widely used \textit{harvest rate (HR)} \cite{CHAKRABARTI19991623} of fetched web pages.
+For the evaluation of the crawler, we first rely on the widely used \textit{harvest rate} (HR) \cite{CHAKRABARTI19991623} of the retrieved web pages, which is denoted by the percentage of relevant retrieved web pages to the total number of all retrieved web pages.
 More formally:

-Observe that in our binary reward function setting the harvest rate is equivalent to the agent's average cumulative reward, and thus to an RL metric \cite{app11135826}; measuring the harvest rate of the focused crawler is equal to measuring the average cumulative reward of the RL agent.
-We also evaluate the number of unique crawled web sites (domains), considering that a web site is relevant if it contains at least one relevant web page.
-Last but not least, we examine the computational efficiency of Tree-Frontier, in comparison to the use of synchronous updates \cite{10.1007/978-3-319-91662-0_20} on selecting the best action from the frontier.
+Observe that under our binary rewarding schema harvest rate equals the agent's average cumulative reward.
+Therefore, it is equivalent to a performance metric for RL \cite{axiotis2021personalized}: measuring the harvest rate of the focused crawler is equal to measuring the average cumulative reward of the RL agent.

+Second, we evaluate the number of unique retrieved web sites (\textit{domains}), consideri- ng that a domain is relevant if it contains at least one relevant web page.
+That is:

+We are interested in maximizing both of the above objectives, assuming that they are equally important to the user.
+Moreover, we examine the computational efficiency of Tree-Frontier, in comparison to the use of both synchronous and asynchronous method \cite{10.1007/978-3-319-91662-0_20} on selecting the best action from the frontier.
+Last but not least, we perform extensive ablation study of the proposed framework.